Set up launch agent

 <Tab title="Azure">

-The [Storage Blob Data Contributor](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#storage-blob-data-contributor) role is required in order for the agent to upload build contexts to Azure Blob Storage.
+The agent requires the [Storage Blob Data Contributor](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#storage-blob-data-contributor) role to upload build contexts to Azure Blob Storage.

 </Tab>